buddhist-uni/buddhist-uni.github.io/_content/av/studying-buddhist-scripture_hallisey-charles.md

 tags:
   - buddhism
   - ebts
+  - form
   - hermeneutics
   - dialogue
-  - rebirth-stories
-  - mahayana
   - mahayana-canon
+  - communication
+  - historiography
-  - ethics
+  - religion
 status: featured
 minutes: 11
 ---

-> The text jumps inside me and helps. me. out.
+> The text jumps inside me to help me out.
 ...
 So, when you're studying Buddhism, what are you studying?
 I know the answer.
 I'm studying **me**.